RedCMD/TmLanguage-Syntax-Highlighter/documentation/rules.md

 `"comment": "..."`
 `"//": ...`
 VSCode's TextMate does NOT acknowledge `comment` but instead just ignores it like all other unsupported keys.
-C styled comments `//...` and `/* ... */` are NOT allowed in TextMate JSON files.
+C styled comments `//...` and `/* ... */` are NOT allowed in JSON TextMate files.
 VSCode's JSON validator ignores duplicate `"//"` keys.

 ## schema
 `"$schema:" "..."`
 A link or relative file path to a json schema.
-[Schema](https://raw.githubusercontent.com/RedCMD/TmLanguage-Syntax-Highlighter/main/vscode.tmLanguage.schema.json) used to validate VSCode TextMate json files.
+[Schema](https://raw.githubusercontent.com/RedCMD/TmLanguage-Syntax-Highlighter/main/vscode.tmLanguage.schema.json) used to validate VSCode JSON TextMate files.
 Not supported by TextMate.

 ## uuid